 This section introduces old slang words that are coined by combining two different words.

 飲みにケーション means “communication through drinking together”.
 It combines two words “飲む” (“drink”) and コミニケーション (“communication”).
-Some (old-fashioned) people insist that 飲みにケーション be indispensable to build a “real” relationship (, which explains why many Japanese people go for drinks with their boss and colleagues after work, and sleep like a log on the train to home.)
+Some (old-fashioned) people insist that 飲みにケーション be indispensable to build a “real” relationship (and that explains why many Japanese people go for drinks with their boss and colleagues after work, and sleep like a log on the train home.)

 バイナラ means “bye-bye/see you”.
 It combines two words “バイバイ” (bye-bye) and “さよなら” (“sayonara”).

 ダイジョウV is a joking way of saying “大丈夫 (だいじょうぶ)” meaning “I’m fine/no problem”.
-It combines “大丈夫” with ブイ (“V”), which adds a casual (and nowadays lame) tone to the word.
+It combines “大丈夫” with ブイ (“V”), which adds a casual (and nowadays lame) vibe to the word.